Chevrotain/chevrotain/packages/website/docs/guide/initialization_performance.md

 # Initialization Performance

-Chevrotain is (mostly) a runtime tool (No code generation).
+Chevrotain is (mostly) a runtime tool (no code generation).
-This means there is a fair bit of logic happening every time a Chevrotain Parser or Lexer are initialized.
+This means there is a fair bit of logic happening every time a Chevrotain Parser or Lexer is initialized.
 In some use cases this overhead may need to be reduced as much as possible.

 ## Enabling Initialization Performance Tracing